himanshusaroha648/Stobix-Autoreff/README.md

-# 🤖 Stobix Auto Bot V1
+# 🤖 Stobix Auto Bot

-An automated bot for Stobix platform that handles referrals, tasks, and mining operations.
+An automated bot for the Stobix platform that handles referrals, tasks, and mining operations.

 ## ✨ Features

-- 🔄 **Auto Referral**: Automatically creates new wallets and completes referral process
+- 🔄 **Auto Referral**: Automatically creates new wallets and completes the referral process.
-- ✅ **Auto Tasks**: Completes all available tasks automatically
+- ✅ **Auto Tasks**: (Mining Only) Starts mining for all wallets in your `.env` file.
-- ⛏️ **Auto Mining**: Starts mining for all wallets
+- ⛏️ **Referral Mining**: Starts mining for all wallets created via referral (from `refwallet.txt`).
-- 💼 **Multi-Wallet Support**: Supports multiple wallets from both `.env` and `wallets.txt`
+- 💼 **Multi-Wallet Support**: Supports multiple wallets from both `.env` and `refwallet.txt`.
-- 🔐 **Secure**: Private keys stored securely in `.env` file
-- 🌐 **Proxy Support**: Optional proxy support for better reliability
+- 🌐 **Proxy Support**: Optional proxy support for better reliability.

 ## 📋 Prerequisites